Skip To Main Content

 REFERRAL PROCESS

-Contacts any teacher, counselor, or administrator to make a referral.
+Contact any teacher, counselor, or administrator to make a referral.

 When a student is recommended to the CARE Team by the SSC:

 • A case manager is assigned.
 The student’s parents are contacted.
-The case manager distributes a behavior checklist to the student’s teachers.
+The case manager distributes a observable behavior checklist to the student’s teachers.
 The documentation process concentrates on observable behaviors only.

 • The CARE team reviews the information and one or more of the following may occur: